Walking Meditation: How to Meditate While Walking

 You walk, but you are inattentive to your body and your surroundings, and you are not living in the present moment.

-It is at this time that you can use the situation to your advantage and train your mind to relax and be obedient to you.
+At this time, you can use the situation to your advantage and train your mind to relax and be obedient to you.

 Be in the Present Moment